-Aged 50, is a Vice Chairman and the Chief Executive of both the Company and BOCHK with overall responsibility for the business and operations of BOCHK.
-Dr. Liu is also the Chairman of the Board of Directors of Nanyang.
-Dr. Liu has been a Director of BOC since March 1996 and a Vice Chairman of the Board of Directors of BOC since December 1998.
-Dr. Liu is a member of the Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Dr. Liu has 27 years' experience in the banking industry.
-Dr. Liu started his career with BOC in August 1976.
-In 1994, Dr. Liu became the General Manager of BOC, Shanghai Branch.
-Dr. Liu was appointed the Senior Deputy Chief Executive of BOC Hong Kong-Macau Regional Office in August 1997 and later Chief Executive in February 1999.
-Since August 1997, Dr. Liu has been the General Manager of BOC, Hong Kong Branch.
-Dr. Liu is a Non-executive Director of, among other companies, Hong Kong Exchanges and Clearing Ltd., Hong Kong Interbank Clearing Ltd., Hong Kong Note Printing Ltd. and Shanghai Commercial Bank Ltd. Dr. Liu is a member of the Exchange Fund Advisory Committee, Land Fund Advisory Committee and Commission on Strategic Development under HKSAR Government.
-Dr. Liu is the designated representative of BOCHK to the Committee of Hong Kong Association of Banks and presided as Chairman in 1999 and 2002.
-Dr. Liu is also the Chairman of Hong Kong Chinese Enterprises Association.
-Dr. Liu graduated with a bachelor's degree from the University of International Business and Economics in Beijing in 1976 and obtained a PhD degree from Shanghai Academy of Social Sciences in 1999.
+Aged 50.
+Vice Chairman and Chief Executive of the Company and BOCHK.
+Chairman of Nanyang.
+Director of BOC since 1996 and Vice Chairman of BOC since 1998.
+Member of the Risk Management Committee of the Company and BOCHK.
+Joined BOC in 1976; became General Manager of BOC, Shanghai Branch in 1994; appointed as Senior Deputy Chief Executive of BOC Hong Kong-Macau Regional Office in 1997 and later Chief Executive in 1999.
+General Manager of BOC, Hong Kong Branch since 1997.
+Non-executive Director of Hong Kong Exchanges and Clearing Ltd., Hong Kong Interbank Clearing Ltd., Hong Kong Note Printing Ltd. and Shanghai Commercial Bank Ltd. Member of the Exchange Fund Advisory Committee, Land Fund Advisory Committee and Commission on Strategic Development under HKSAR Government.
+Designated representative of BOCHK to the Committee of Hong Kong Association of Banks and presided as Chairman in 1999 and 2002.
+Chairman of Hong Kong Chinese Enterprises Association.